AnthonyByansi/Real-time-Natural-Disaster-Monitoring-and-Response-System/README.md

 Real-time data collection and storage using Apache Kafka and Apache Hadoop Distributed File System (HDFS) Pre-processing of data using Apache Nifi to remove noise, perform quality checks, and normalize the data

+Big data analysis using machine learning algorithms to detect anomalies and patterns in the data Interactive visualization of data using Tableau and D3.js to create maps, charts, and graphs that show real-time data on natural disasters